Contact The Council:

 k.
 New Business — Items of a general nature, including resolutions and ordinances not previously before a standing committee, the Committee of the Whole or entire Council.

 l.
-Reports — Brief summaries of significant City-related activities from the Mayor, City Council, and City Administrator.
+Reports — Brief summaries up to 5 minutes of significant City-related activities from the Mayor, City Council, and City Administrator.

 m.
 Miscellaneous — Significant City-related items that may need further Council discussion, action, or City Administration follow-up.